kjappelbaum/compmat_resources/docs/_build/html/_sources/ml.rst.txt

 * `Model Evaluation, Model Selection, and Algorithm Selection in Machine Learning <https://arxiv.org/abs/1811.12808>`_ focusses on classification problems but still is a great resource of how to perform performance evaluations (regarding multiple testing remember the probability for type-1 error for multiple testing is
   :math:`1-(1-\alpha)^n`, where :math:`n` is the number of test and :math:`\alpha` the type-1 error rate of the single test).
+* `A high-bias, low-variance introduction to Machine Learning for physicists <https://arxiv.org/abs/1803.08823>`_ is a nice introduction to core ML techniques.

 Books
 -----